BLUE RIBBON COMMISSION

 After consultation in late summer and fall of 2019 with women’s organizations, members of the community and each member of the Board of Supervisors, the Blue Ribbon Commission was formed.

-The Commission began meeting in December 2019 and has established five ad hoc advisory groups, open to the public, to help fulfill its mandate “to advise the Board of Supervisors and public about the structure, role, value and responsibilities” of a Sacramento County Women’s Commission.
+The Commission met between December 2019 and November 2020 to fulfill its mandate to “advise the Board of Supervisors and public about the structure, role, value and responsibilities” of a Sacramento County Women’s Commission.
+Five ad hoc advisory committees were formed to carry out this work, which culminated in a report to the Board of Supervisors on December 15, 2020.